johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/USAGE.md

 3. **PyFlink Import Errors**
    - These are expected in local development environment
-   - PyFlink is pre-installed on DataProc clusters with Flink component
+   - PyFlink is pre-installed on Dataproc clusters with Flink component

 4. **GCS Access Issues**
    - Verify bucket exists and you have access